neveroffline/BusStops/README.md

 	 AND

-	 that you import the Google Play Services lib from your android_sdk directory.
+	 that you import the Google Play Services lib from your android_sdk directory and fix the reference in right-click preferences - Android - Libary.